hindu-comm/weblogs/manasataramgini/2016/08/2016-08-07_nake1b9a3atra-darsanam.md

 Tigmanika: “When you describe the fate of stars based on just their temperature and luminosity is it not strange we don’t have something simple about where and how life’s fate would be?”
-Lootika: “tasyopari cintaya cintaya toka\!”
+Lootika: “tasyopari cintaya cintaya toka!”